Marker Logo

 Erected 1998 by the Wisconsin Heritage Tourism Council.

 Location.
 Marker has been reported missing.
 It was located near 44° 49.615′ N, 89° 10.648′ W. Marker was in Wittenberg, Wisconsin, in Shawano County.
-Marker was on West Grand Avenue (County Highway Q) 0.1 miles west of South Webb Street, on the right when traveling west.
+It was on West Grand Avenue (County Highway Q) 0.1 miles west of South Webb Street, on the right when traveling west.
 Touch for map.
 Marker was in this post office area: Wittenberg WI 54499, United States of America.
 Touch for directions.

 Bethany Indian Mission & School Marker image.
 Click for full size.

-Photographed By Keith L, October 4, 2008
+Photographed by Keith L, October 4, 2008

 2. Bethany Indian Mission & School Marker